-One of the top reasons why women (and men) don’t travel often is because of money.
+One of the top reasons women (and men) don’t travel often is money.

 So I googled and read an article that changed my life.
-It taught me how to manage my money better so I can actually enjoy the things I love.
-And I love to travel more than anything else in life and was willing to try anything at the time to really change my financial game.
+It talks about how to manage your money wisely so you can actually enjoy the things you love.
+I love to travel more than anything else in life and was willing to try anything at the time to really change my financial game.

 However, it is a time-consuming task.
 But it is a handy tool to see exactly how you are spending your paycheque.
-The goal is to understand exactly where your money goes then you can make the appropriate steps in scaling back.
+The goal is to understand exactly where your money goes so that you can take the appropriate steps in scaling back.
 I still track my expenses today because it is a useful tool to keep my financial situation in check.
 My tracking sheet looks something like this:

 You can track your expenses with a notebook that you carry around with you.
-It may be an easier way so you can write down the value at the moment you are spending money.
+It may be an easier way to write down the value when you are spending money.

 And there are apps out there that can track your expenses.
-I haven’t really investigated in any of those, but it does capture the essence of the exercise.
+I haven’t investigated any of those, but it captures the essence of the exercise.

 Steps to track your expenses